 At Lowcountry Basement Systems we are the local expert basement and crawl space repair contractor.
 Whether your home is experiencing foundation cracks, water in your crawl space or a damp basement we are the trusted contractors to repair your home right the first time.
 For a FREE no-obligation basement waterproofing, foundation repair, crawl space repair estimate in Beaufort County, SC, please fill out the form to the right and Lowcountry Basement Systems will contact you shortly.

-Our company not only adheres to the highest basement, crawl space, foundation industry standards, we strive to be the industry leader in the home improvement related services we provide.
+Our company not only adheres to the highest basement, crawl space, foundation industry standards, but we also strive to be the industry leader in the home improvement related services we provide.
 Our contractors also use state-of-the-art products and technology designed to fix your home right the first time.
 Our company is the professional Basement Systems dealer in Beaufort County, SC.

 One day, Bill C. of Saint Helena Island, SC was enjoying his outdoor pool when he noticed an area of concrete sinking near his pool skimmer.
 Bill was concerned that his skimmer could be damaged if the situation wasn’t fixed soon.
 After doing some research online, he learned that Lowcountry Basement Systems could raise and level the concrete around his pool.